1. Help Center

 There are two broadly available methods for calculating greenhouse gas emissions: spend-based and activity-based.
 The difference between them lies in the type of data utilised.
 Spend-based emissions are calculated based on financial data, while activity-based emissions rely on non-financial data such as consumption quantities.

 Gathering activity data can pose challenges, making spend-based estimates a more accessible choice for many businesses.
 The strength of the spend-based method is that you get estimates in a simple and efficient way through the use of financial data available in accounting systems.
 In this way, contributions from all purchases and activities are included, and not just for the categories where physical data is available.
-This completeness and simplicity comes at the expense of specificity, so that when evaluating different types of measures and measuring development over time, it will often be necessary to supplement with more specific data.
-Ducky Reporting uses a combination of the spend- and activity-based methods to calculate greenhouse gas emissions:
+This completeness and simplicity comes at the expense of specificity, so that when evaluating different types of measures and analysing development over time, it will often be necessary to supplement with more specific data.
+Climate Reporting uses a combination of the spend- and activity-based methods to calculate greenhouse gas emissions:

 • Combining financial data from your company's general ledger with spend-based emission factors and converting into CO2-equivalents.